Communists Conceived Women's Liberation Movement

 Communist women formalized a sophisticated Marxist analysis of the "woman question."
 The books In Women's Defense (1940) by Mary Inman, Century of Struggle (1954) by Eleanor Flexner and The Unfinished Revolution (1962) by Eve Merriam recorded women's oppression and decried sexism in mass culture and language.
 For example, Mary Inman argued that "manufactured femininity" and "overemphasis on beauty" keeps women in subjection (33).

-The founder of modern feminism, Betty Frieden relied on these texts when she wrote The Feminine Mystique (1963).
+The founder of modern feminism, Betty Frieden, left, relied on these texts when she wrote The Feminine Mystique (1963).
 These women all hid the fact that they were long-time Communist activists.
 In the 1960, their daughters had everything they needed, including the example of subterfuge, to start the Women's Liberation Movement.

 THE COMMUNIST CHARACTER OF FEMINISM